basedAssets/basedAssets/docu/whitepaper.md

 ### 5.2 Treasury Operations
 - Can initiate liquidations
-- Can incentivize liquidity mining for LoanToken-bUSD pools via treasury funds
+- Can incentivize liquidity mining for bAsset-bUSD pools via treasury funds
-- Might burn LoanTokens to reduce AlgoRatio
+- Might burn bAssets or bUSD to reduce AlgoRatio

 ## 6. Liquidation Mechanism
 When a forge falls below minimum collateral ratio, anyone can trigger a (partial) liquidation, either with their own funds or via treasury funds.
 Both methods pay part of the overcollateralization as an incentive/fee, with the remainder staying in the forge to increase its collateral ratio, improving forge health with each partial liquidation.